famez/ProxyDLP/README.md

 ## 🔒 Deployment Notes

 - The proxy intercepts TLS traffic using a custom Root CA (`mitmCA.pem`)
-- You must configure your client machines to trust this CA certificate
+- You must configure your client machines to trust this CA certificate (for example via GPO deployment).
 - The proxy inspects and decodes traffic from supported AI platforms
 - All activity is logged and linked to the user or session that initiated it
 - Default user is admin and password is admin (can be changed after installation)
+- It is recommended to configure a PAC file on the client machines (i.e. via GPO) so that only the traffic intended to the AI tools goes through the proxy, excluding the rest of the traffic.
+The PAC file can be automatically generated from the "SITES" page.

 ---